2026 Early Hearing Detection & Intervention Conference

 Katie Vellody (Author), University of Pittsburgh, LEND, katie.vellody@pitt.edu;

-Katie Vellody is an audiologist and clinical instructor at the University of Pittsburgh.
-Responsibilities include administrative, clinical, academic, and research.
+Katie Vellody is adjunct faculty in the Department of Communication Science and Disorders in the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
+She is also a clinical pediatric audiologist at UPMC Children’s Hospital of Pittsburgh.
+Ms. Vellody’s responsibilities include administrative, clinical, academic, and research.
 Ms. Vellody is the coordinator of the Preschool Hearing and Speech Education – University of Pittsburgh (PHASE UP) Clinic.
 She coordinates with over 40 schools in the surrounding Pittsburgh area to provide evidenced based preventative care and screening to the preschool and school age populations.
 In the PHASE UP clinic, she oversees all 1st year audiology (AuD) and speech language pathology (SLP) graduate students in the administration of preschool & school age hearing screening protocols.
 Other clinical responsibilities include providing free audiological hearing care to adults residing in Pittsburgh regions of Homewood & East Hills at the Wellness Pavilion Community Engagement Center – University of Pittsburgh.
 Ms. Vellody teaches two academic graduate level courses to both SLP and AuD graduate students in the fall and spring terms.
 She is the audiology LEND (Leadership Education in Neurodevelopmental Disabilities) faculty for the University of Pittsburgh and participates as LEND faculty in the CARES (Connection, Advocacy, Resources, Empowerment and Support) program, a free family centered program to help children and young adults with neurodevelopmental and related disorders, and their families meet their goals.
-Ms. Vellody’s research interests include hearing preventative care screening protocols in the preschool population and peer assisted learning (PAL) in AuD graduate programs.
-In addition, Ms. Vellody is also employed at UPMC Children’s Hospital of Pittsburgh as a pediatric audiologist.
+Ms. Vellody’s research interests include pediatric hearing health preventative care and peer assisted learning (PAL) in graduate level health science programs.

 ASHA DISCLOSURE: